ziiw/simpleshop/README.md

-Fjord Prototype Boilerplate
+Simple shop
 ===================

-Welcome to this prototype boilerplate, glad you are here !
-The aim of this project is to create a deadly simple boilerplate to start a new project.
+Welcome to this Simple shop, glad you are here !
+The aim of this project is to create a deadly simple shop to start a new e-commerce.
 This boilerplate should be able to handle the most simple project, and also be able to scale for bigger projects.
 Let's take a look of what's inside 🤓

 ----------